cgarbin/cgarbin.github.io/_posts/2023-11-05-using-llms-for-summarization.md

 ## Related projects

 [This project](https://github.com/fau-masters-collected-works-cgarbin/gpt-all-local) lets you ask questions on a document and get answers from an LLM.
-It uses similar techniques as this project, with a major difference: the LLM runs locally, on your computer.
+It uses techniques similar to this project but with a significant difference: the LLM runs locally on your computer.